-An operating budget consists of all revenues and expenses over a period of time (typically a quarter or a year) which a company, government, or organization uses to plan its operations.
-An operating budget is prepared in advance of a reporting period as a goal or plan the business expects to achieve.
+An operating budget consists of all revenues and expenses over a period of time (typically a quarter or a year) which a corporation, government (see the U.S. 2017 Budget), or organization uses to plan its operations.
+An operating budget is prepared in advance of a reporting period as a goal or plan that the business expects to achieve.
 Below is an example of a downloadable budget template and an explanation of how to prepare one.

 The main components of an operations budget are outlined below.
 Each business is unique and every industry has its nuances, but these items are general enough to apply to most industries.

 Revenue is usually broken down into its drivers and components.
 It’s possible to forecast revenue on a year-over-year basis, but usually, more detail is required by breaking revenue down into its underlying components.

 Revenue drivers typically include:

 - Price (average price, per unit price, segment price, etc.)

 After revenue, variable costs are typically deduced.
 These costs are called “variable” because they depend on revenue, and are often calculated as a percentage of sales.